-In this blog post from Choose Your Smile in Kelowna we discuss tooth decay and dental health.
+In this blog post from Love Your Smile in Kelowna we discuss tooth decay and dental health.

 You may have heard that once tooth enamel is eroded, it’s gone forever.
 This is partially true, but in the earliest stage of enamel erosion, a cavity can be reversed.

 Reverse a cavity before it needs a filling

 If you can avoid cavities in youngsters, there’s a better chance that their teeth can stay healthy through adolescence and into adulthood.